The Early History of the McLarans of Dalby

 The website has pages for:

-• Malcolm himself
+• Malcolm himself;

-• his second wife, Jane McShenoig
+• second wife, Jane McShenoig;

-• eldest son John McMillan McLeoran
+• second son John McMillan McLeoran;

-• elder daughter, Catherine
+• elder daughter, Catherine;

-• Donald McLaran prior to marriage
+• fourth son Donald McLaran prior to marriage;

-• Donald McLaran and family post marriage
+• Donald McLaran and family post marriage;

-• Duncan McLaren
+• fifth son Duncan McLaren;

-• second daughter, Margaret
+• second daughter, Margaret;

-• Malcolm & Jane's son, Alexander McLaren
+• Malcolm & Jane's son, Alexander McLaren.

 *Various spellings of the surname "McLaran" are used (hopefully consistently) throughout this website.
 Please refer to family names.